-International Medical Corps: Another option for donating abroad is the International Medical Corps, which is coordinating efforts in Haiti.
+International Medical Corps: Another option for donating abroad is the International Medical Corp, who are coordinating efforts in Haiti.

 New York Blood Center: You can donate blood, which will be used to help injured people, as well as hospital blood banks affected by the storm.

-Have you heard of other nonprofits or online campaigns raising money to help the victims?
-Let us know in the comments if we have missed a worthy cause.
+Have you heard of other non-profits or online campaigns raising money to help the victims?
+Let us know in the comments if we’ve missed a worthy cause.